Aleph-Alpha/intelligence-layer-sdk/src/examples/fastapi_tutorial.md

 Hello World
 ```

-After successfully starting the basic FastAPI app, the next step is to add a route to make use of the Intelligence Layer.
+After successfully starting the basic FastAPI app, the next step is to add a route that makes use of the Intelligence Layer.

 ## Adding the Intelligence Layer to the application

 The building blocks of the Intelligence Layer for applications are `Tasks`.
-In general, a task implements the `Task` interface and defines an `Input` and an `Output`.
+In general, a task implements the `Task`
+interface and defines an `Input` and an `Output`.
 Multiple tasks can be chained to create more complex applications.
-Here, we will make use of the pre-built task `SteerableSingleChunkSummarize` of the Intelligence Layer.
-This task defines as it's input the `SingleChunkSummarizeInput` class, and as it's output the `SummarizeOutput` class.
+Here, we will make use of the pre-built task `SteerableSingleChunkSummarize`.
+This task defines `SingleChunkSummarizeInput`
+as it's input, and `SummarizeOutput` as it's output.
-As many other tasks, the `SteerableSingleChunkSummarize` task makes use of a `ControlModel`, and in turn, the `ControlModel` needs access to the Aleph-Alpha backend via a `AlephAlphaClientProtocol` client.
+Like many other tasks, the `SteerableSingleChunkSummarize` task makes use of a `ControlModel`.
+The
+`ControlModel` itself needs access to the Aleph-Alpha backend via a `AlephAlphaClientProtocol` client.
 In short, the hierarchy is as follows:

 ![task_dependencies.drawio.svg](task_dependencies.drawio.svg)

 We make use of the built-in [Dependency Injection](https://fastapi.tiangolo.com/reference/dependencies/) of FastAPI to
 resolve this hierarchy automatically.
-In this framework, the defaults for parameters are dynamically created with the `Depends(func)` annotation, where `func` is a function that returns the default value.
+In this framework, the defaults for the parameters are dynamically created with
+the `Depends(func)` annotation, where `func` is a function that returns the default value.

 So, first, we define our client-generating function.
-For that, we provide the host URL and a valid Aleph-Alpha token, which are stored in an `.env`-file.
+For that, we provide the host URL and a valid Aleph-Alpha token,
+which are stored in an `.env`-file.

 ```python
 import os